This post may contain affiliate links. Please read my disclosure and privacy policy.

 Like rice, the cauliflower is a neutral backdrop, showcasing the bold flavors of the dish (e.g., spices, garlic, olive oil).
 Additionally, it cooks in about 5 minutes, a fraction of the time it take to cook rice.

-Cook and stir for 30 seconds, and then add the cauliflower.
+• Add the water; cook and stir 30 seconds and then add the cauliflower.
 Cook, stirring to coat and combine the cauliflower, for 4 to 5 minutes until most of the liquid has been absorbed.

 This is hearty enough to be enjoyed as a main dish at lunchtime, or enjoy as a side.
 It rewarms well, too, so make it ahead of time and pack for several days worth of lunches.
 YUM!